wq2012/SpectralCluster/README.md

     refinement_sequence=ICASSP2018_REFINEMENT_SEQUENCE)
 ```

-Then you can pass the `refinement_options` as an argument when creating your
+Then you can pass the `refinement_options` as an argument when initializing your
 `SpectralClusterer` object.

 For the complete list of `RefinementOptions`, see